jovanovicjanna/unit1/quiz/quiz10/quiz010.md

-# Quiz 10: Create a function that produces the powers of ten from pico (10-12), to tera (1015) for a number provided as an input.
+# Quiz 10: Create a function that produces the powers of ten from pico, to tera for a number provided as an input.

 ## Code
 ```.py